arun-rea/migration-script/README.md

     - `export SOURCE_TOKEN=<GHE token>`
     - `export DEST_TOKEN=<PG Token>`
 - You can set your GHE user name as `export USER_NAME=<GHE username>` .
 Note the user name is not the email address and shouldn't have the domain name with it.

+## Running in Linux Server
+- You can use this command to run the script as a background process - `nohup ./git-migration.sh <maximum pages> <repository count in each page> &> migration_logfile.log`
+- Inorder to see the status of the migration of the repos, you can use - `tail -f migration_logfile.log | grep "Migrated Repository"`